Persona 4 Revival

 is an upcoming role-playing video game developed by P-Studio and published by Atlus.
-It is a remake of Persona 4 (2008), the fifth main installment of the Persona series, itself a part of the larger Megami Tensei franchise.
+It is a remake of Persona 4 Golden (2012), itself an expanded version of Persona 4 (2008), the fifth main installment of the Persona series, part of the larger Megami Tensei franchise.

+As with the original game, the protagonist is a high school student who moves to the fictional Japanese countryside town of Inaba.
+During his year-long stay, he and a group of friends are entangled in an investigation into mysterious murders; in doing so, he begins to harness the power of Persona, a physical manifestation of one's psyche that is strengthened in battle by forging bonds with others, and finds out about the existence of the mysterious "Midnight Channel".

 Following the Persona franchise's push into global popularity with the release of Persona 5 (2016), Atlus had expressed interest in fully remaking their older titles for modern platforms, including Persona 4.
 The project entered development amidst the success of their previous remake, Persona 3 Reload (2024).
 The game was officially announced in June 2025.
-Revival is a faithful reproduction of Persona 4's story, enhanced both graphically and mechanically to bring the title in parity with Persona 5 and Persona 3 Reload.
+Revival is a faithful reproduction of Persona 4 Golden's story, enhanced both graphically and mechanically to bring the title in parity with Persona 5 Royal and Persona 3 Reload, alongside the adjacent game Metaphor: ReFantazio (2024), before the release of Persona 6.
+Ryota Kozuka, who had composed music for the original Persona 4, returned to compose new music, which includes rearranged tracks from Shoji Meguro's original soundtrack, for Persona 4 Revival, while vocalist Shiori Sasaki will perform the vocal tracks.

-Persona 4 Revival is scheduled to release for PlayStation 5, Windows and Xbox Series X/S.
+Persona 4 Revival is scheduled to release for PlayStation 5, Windows and Xbox Series X/S on February 18, 2027.
+A Nintendo Switch 2 version will be released on May 20, 2027.